 “The Unicorn lived in a lilac wood, and she lived all alone.
 She was very old, though she did not know it, and she was no longer the careless color of sea foam, but rather the color of snow falling on a moonlit night.
 But her eyes were still clear and unwearied, and she still moved like a shadow on the sea.”

 I actually hesistate about taking this book, as I always do, but who was I kidding?
-I want to have a copy of this book, so that I can pick it up and read it any time.
+I wanted to have a copy of this book, so that I can pick it up and read it any time.
 And hear it was.
 Beautiful.

 But when I get to the counter, the man working there… there is something about him.
 Not only does he strike me as an older man that may still be living in his mother’s basement.
 He also strikes me as a man that has been working here for decades.